ChristianOrr/confidence-measures/README.md

 The purpose of this repository is to showcase a series of handpicked confidence measures.
 All the confidence measures implemented in this repository can also be found in [On the confidence of stereo matching in a deep-learning era: a quantitative evaluation](https://arxiv.org/abs/2101.00431) by M. Poggi et al. There are no plans to add any learned confidence measures, as these are generally more complicated, therefore requiring more than a single notebook to implement.
 The same stereo matching algorithm, SGM, and the same example, teddy from Middlebury dataset, will be used for all examples, so the conditions remain consistent for all confidence measures.

 ## Confidence Estimation Process
 Each step shows the general process followed for each confidence estimation algorithm.
-I'm using the MSM measure for this example.
+I'm using the MSM confidence measure and SGM depth estimator for this example.

 1. Get Undistorted and Rectified Stereo Images